dkamotsky/cicd-templates/README.md

 - `tests` - directory with your package tests
 - `conf/deployment.json` - deployment configuration file.
 Please read the [following section](#deployment-file-structure) for a full reference.
 - `.github/workflows/` - workflow definitions for GitHub Actions.
 These actions are triggered by .gitlab-ci.yml
+- `docker` - Dockerfiles and docker-compose configurations to run Jupyter server and dbx tool in the context of the generated project

 ## Quickstart